peanutbuttermurmite/BSU/README.md

  sudo bash bsuinstaller.sh

+OR
+Download the latest GitHub Release binary for your linux distro.
 Current Features:
 Power Point calculator with save and load system-credit to andersonjwan for this Chance calculator for all rarities except chromatic- made by me.